- tooth loss aging (1)

 "Root cavities" due to receding gums and "dry mouth" are common with age.
 The lack of saliva diminishes your ability to protect your teeth against cavities.
 We will advise you on ways to stimulate natural saliva production to help neutralize tooth cavity-causing acids.

 Remember, we are here to help you with any dental concerns you may have from tooth cavities.

 Our most common asked questions on LASER Periodontal Surgery

 How long does Laser gum surgery take to perform?
 In many cases, we can do the LASER treatment in one long session of 2-3 hours.
 Sometimes, it can be split up into two sessions of 1-1.5 hours one week apart.

 Will periodontal Laser treatment hurt?
 No, we always get our patient numb for LASER periodontal treatment just like we would if patients were to get a small cavity fill.
 We use local anesthesia.
-Our patients normally have good dental experience during any dental laser procedure.
-Some discomfort may be present after laser periodontal surgery
+Our patients normally have good dental experience during laser dental procedures.
+Some discomfort may be present after laser periodontal gum surgery.